-Our corporate headquarters, Grid and Wind manufacturing operations are located in a leased 88,000-square-foot facility in Ayer, Massachusetts.
-Additionally, we have Grid manufacturing operations located in a leased 77,500 square-foot facility in Westminster, Massachusetts as well as an owned 35,000 square-foot facility in Queensbury, New York.
+Our corporate headquarters and Grid manufacturing operations are located in a leased 88,000-square-foot facility in Ayer, Massachusetts.
+Additionally, we have Grid manufacturing operations located in a leased 77,500 square-foot facility in Westminster, Massachusetts as well as an owned 35,000 square-foot facility in Queensbury, New York and an owned 85,000 square-foot facility in New Milford, Connecticut.

-We also occupy leased facilities located in Australia, Australia, India, Wisconsin, Washington and the United Kingdom with a combined total of approximately 72,000 square feet of space.
+We also occupy leased facilities located in Australia, Australia, Wisconsin, Washington and the United Kingdom with a combined total of approximately 72,000 square feet of space.
 These leases have varying expiration dates through November 2027 which can generally be terminated at our request after a six-month advance notice.
 These locations focus primarily on research and development, sales and/or field service and do not have significant leases or physical presence.
 We believe all of these facilities are well-maintained and suitable for their intended uses.

-The following table summarizes information regarding our significant properties, as of March 31, 2021:
+The following table summarizes information regarding our significant properties, as of March 31, 2022:

-Location Supporting Square footage Owned/Leased United States Ayer, Massachusetts Corporate & Grid Segment 88,000 Leased Westminster, Massachusetts Grid Segment 77,500 Leased Queensbury, New York Grid Segment 35,000 Owned
+Location Supporting Square footage Owned/Leased United States Ayer, Massachusetts Corporate & Grid Segment 88,000 Leased Westminster, Massachusetts Grid Segment 77,500 Leased Queensbury, New York Grid Segment 35,000 Owned New Milford, Connecticut Grid Segment 85,000 Owned